TransUnion Customer & Partner Portal Privacy Notice

 You can also email the information to privacy+authorizedagent@transunion.com

-All personal information provided as part of this process will be deleted after verification has been completed.
+To enhance data security, the authorized agent may use confidentiality features offered by their email provider.
+All personal information collected as part of this process will be deleted after verification is complete.

 5. Personal information of children